peteryouBuffalo/OldVersion_ZbAnalysis/README.md

 For convenience, the physics objects, leptons and jets for example, are wrapped by objects in src/Obj.cxx.
 They contain a TLorentzVector together with other variables (for example isolation for lepton and deepCSV for jet).
 All corrections are implemented in these object classes.

-To build the code type "make".
-Use "make name_of_class.o" to compile a specific class.
+To build the code type "make FORMAT=format_of_sample", "format_of_sample" can be MC_2016, MC_2017, MC_2018, DATA_2016, DATA_2017, DATA_2018.
+The setting helps to select the right branches and codes to use depending on sample types.
+Use "make FORMAT=format_of_sample name_of_class.o" to compile a specific class.
 To clean: "make clean".
 The easiest way to compile the code is to execute the "make" inside CMSSW environment (after eval `scramv1 runtime -csh`).

 The workflow starts from executing the command line

-./main -filelist fileList.txt -cfg Configs/inputParameters.txt -data 0 -out out.root -syst none -firstentry 0 -lastentry 10000
+./main -filelist fileList.txt -cfg Configs/inputParameters.txt -data 0 -year 2016 -out out.root -syst none -firstentry 0 -lastentry 10000

 fileList.txt: list of data files
--cfg: file with input parameters (cuts for example) -data 0: this is MC (set 1 for data) out.root: output data name
+-cfg: file with input parameters (cuts for example) -data 0: this is MC (set 1 for data)
+-year 2016: this is the type of sample (2016 = samples for 2016 run) out.root: output data name
 -syst none: do not valuate systematics.
 -firstentry 0 -lastentry 10000: loop from entry 0 to 10000.
 These setting are for testing purpose.
 All events are processed by default.